 Whom do you have to compete with?

-Continuing the theme of market competition, let us review the best existing players.
+Continuing the theme of market competition, let us review the best existing players competing with Pandora radio application.
 These people have lassoed millions of everyday users and got contracts with the music majors already.
 Know thy “enemy”.

 Founded in 2006 by the Swede Daniel Ek, Spotify provides access to more than 20 million songs.
 Now, the service attracts more than 100 million users, about a third of whom have purchased a paid subscription.
 Thanks to online streaming music app development, Spotify works on all major mobile and desktop platforms and is available to customers from Western Europe, North and South America, Australia and New Zealand.